unrealwork/atsd-use-cases/USMortality/configuration.md

    ![Figure 31](Images/Figure31.png)

 We are now ready to begin querying our dataset.
-[Here](https://github.com/axibase/atsd-use-cases/blob/master/USMortality/README.md#axibase-sql-query-language) is a link back to the article.